Tabard IT can help when it comes to computer maintenance support.

 Here, we highlight the importance of maintaining your computer through the use of backups and health checks i.e. keeping antivirus definitions up to date and running Microsoft Windows update to keep the OS up to date, running scheduled malware checks; and general day to day routines for your computer.

 All of this can be done by the user or by Tabard IT if you take out a computer maintenance agreement plan with us.
+Our IT experts are available to assist you with any enquiries and can help put your mind at ease by ensuring your computer systems are running in optimal condition.

 Find further information below on related computer maintenance support topics.
 Click the links to jump straight to each section for quick access: